 AWS provides everything you need to care for foster pets, including beds, toys, food, litter and medical care.
 All you need to provide a safe, comfortable room and lots of LOVE!

-If you are interested in getting involved with our foster program, please start by filling out a foster care application.
+If you are interested in becoming a foster family, please start by filling out a foster care application.

-Rescue puppies not old enough for adoption and their mothers stay in foster homes where mom has the quiet space needed to nurse her babies and where the puppies can learn and grow.
+Before they reach adoption age (8-12 weeks old), puppies stay in foster homes where mom has quiet space to nurse her babies and where the puppies can learn and grow.
 Puppy fostering can last a few weeks or a few months, depending on the puppies’ ages and needs.
-Our need for puppy fosters varies throughout the year.

 Some pets come to us a little nervous or needing to brush up on some skills to help them become the best family pet possible.
 We rely on the help of foster families to provide training, socialization and stability to help these animals learn and grow.
 Fostering can also provide much needed relaxation and a break for pets that find the shelter to be a stressful environment.
 Volunteer training level and time commitment can vary, from as short as an overnight to as long as a few months.